leweafan/filebeat-modules/README.md

 # filebeat-postfix

-Filebeat postfix module
+## Description

-This is filebeat ingest pipeline for parsing postfix logs.
+This is filebeat ingest pipeline for parsing postfix logs with template and siem rules.

+Here you will find 3 files:
+- Ingest Pipeline
+- Component Template
+- SIEM Rules

 I've used parsing for logstash available here https://github.com/whyscream/postfix-grok-patterns.

+IMHO ingest pipelines have some benefits:
+- it can be loaded without installing logstash
+- it has visual editor
+- it has sumulation

+## Load files to Elastic

 You can use curl to upload ingest pipeline and component template: